Birch-san/gmusicapi-node/README.md

 python -c "from gmusicapi import Mobileclient"
 ```

-If it blows up, then you've got a problem.
+If the output is empty: great!

+If it blows up: you've got a problem.
 Fix that before continuing to use this Node library.

 For example, if you get: